| Section 6 -

 |The quotes, top to bottom:

-Chief Joseph.
-In 1877, the tribe was ordered to give up their
+In 1877, the tribe was ordered to give up their land

 in eastern Oregon and move to a reservation in Idaho.
 Instead,

-his exhausted and starving tribe was trapped in the mountains just
+his exhausted and starving followers were stopped just short

 of the border.

 2. "In God we trusted.
 In Kansas we busted." >